Educating Your Patients About Energy Conservation Techniques

 [Energy conservation] is the way activities are done to minimize muscle fatigue, joint stress, and pain.
 By using your body efficiently and doing things in a sequential way, you can save your energy, remain independent, and be less frustrated by your illness when the energy you have lasts throughout the day (2017).

-This is exactly what occupational therapy is all about.
+And this is exactly what occupational therapy is all about.

-Educating on Energy Conservation Techniques
+Educating Your Patients on Energy Conservation Techniques

 There are many energy conservation techniques that you can teach your patient to maximize their energy reserves.